Mastering Client-Side Authentication with Firebase and SvelteKit

 Before you continue, be sure to create an account on firebase.google.com and create a new project and a new app.

-What we are doing here is importing Firebase modules to initialize a new app, and create an authentication wrapper.
+We are importing Firebase modules to initialize a new app and create an authentication wrapper.

 You can get these theses variables from your Firebase app console.